Prohibitory traffic sign: No horns

 Sounding vehicle horns is not allowed for vehicles in some areas, most commonly in school zones, villages, or near hospitals or churches.

 No parking

-One of the most familiar signs, this sign is used where parking is prohibited.
+This sign is used where parking is prohibited.
 Usually shown as a red diagonal bar inside a blue circle with a red ring in Europe and parts of Asia, and a 'P' in a red circle with a cross through in North and South America, elsewhere in Asia, Australia, Africa and Ireland.
 The no parking sign is a part of controlled parking zone sign, which is obsolete in Belgrade from 1997.

 No stopping

 This sign is used where parking and stopping is prohibited.
 Usually shown as a red cross inside a blue circle with a red ring in Europe and parts of Asia, and a 'E' in a red circle with a X through in South America.

 Stop at customs

 Stop at customs that are used at border crossings, toll roads or police.